To earn the Professional Human Rights Worker (PHRW) Certification, the following must be completed within three years:

 NAHRW is seeking papers for the winter edition of the Journal of Intergroup Relations (JIR).
 The Journal is a bi-annual publication (summer and winter) that features information and research of interest to scholars and practitioners in the human rights cause worldwide.

-Immediate Past President, NAHRW
+Past President, NAHRW

 President Elect, NAHRW